 Addiction lies to people, and one of its most common lies is, you are alone…no one else understands.
 The reality is that addiction programs are filled with others who get it.
 They have been in your shoes, and they understand what it is like.
 There are many people who can give empathy and support in the recovery process.
 In fact, finding a community of support is often one of the most important steps of healing and sobriety.
 Wounded family members can also find support as well.
 Programs like Alcoholics Anonymous and Al-Anon have helped many others, and they are often full of people who care.

-Asking for Help: Scheduling Therapy for Addiction with Thriveworks Chesapeake
+Asking for Help: Work with an Addiction Therapist, Psychologist at Thriveworks Chesapeake

 If you or someone you love is struggling with a compulsive behavior, it may be time to reach out for help.
 If you or someone you love wants to stop but can’t, it may be time to reach out for help.
 If you or someone you know is lying about their compulsive behavior, it may be time to reach out for help.
 And help is available.
 Thriveworks Chesapeake offers therapy for addiction.

 When you contact Thriveworks Chesapeake, you may be meeting with your therapist the following day.
 We accept many forms of insurance, and we offer evening and weekend session.
 We are ready to join your fight against addiction.
 Call Thriveworks Chesapeake today.